Treating Addiction Behind Bars: How Medicaid Is Changing Correctional Healthcare

 Aids Long-Term Recovery

-This includes medication-assisted treatment (MAT), which combines the use of medications like buprenorphine with behavioral therapy to treat opioid abuse.
+Medications for opioid use disorder (MOUD) combine the use of medications like buprenorphine with behavioral therapy to treat opioid use disorder.

 Buprenorphine, the first medication that could be prescribed by physicians to treat opioid use disorders, helps people overcome addiction in a few ways.